Hawsh al-Sayyid Ali

 Hawsh al-Sayyid Ali (حوش السيد علي, also known as Hosh al-Sayyed Ali) is a village in central Syria, administratively part of the Homs Governorate, located southwest of Homs and immediately east of the border with Lebanon.
 Nearby localities include al-Masriyah to the northwest, al-Qusayr to the northeast, Rablah to the east, al-Nizariyah to the south.
 According to the Central Bureau of Statistics (CBS), Hawsh al-Sayyid Ali had a population of 541 in the 2004 census.
 Its inhabitants are predominantly Shia Muslims.
+By 12 April 2025, the village was uninhabited.